There’s a story in every shoes, celebrating part of who we are.

-Nelissa Hilman design shoes that celebrate women.
-Dedicated to creating the perfect pair, emphasis is given on updated-classic design with distinctive youthfulness, comfort, sustainable material and craftsmanship.
+Nelissa Hilman designs shoes that celebrate women.
+Dedicated to creating the perfect pair, emphasis is given on the classic design with distinctive youthfulness, comfort, sustainable material and craftsmanship.
 Each pair of Nelissa Hilman is handcrafted to revitalize the heritage of Malaysia shoemaking industry.

 Distinctive features such as the classic single-sole pump and loafer flats have led to the evolution of their signature shapes and brand image.
 Since its inception, Nelissa Hilman has actively collaborated with local and international fashion designers, visual artists and design studios.

 Nelissa Hilman stores are located at Bangsar Village II, Setia City Mall and Sunway Pyramid.

 We believe that the manufacturing of shoes and accessories should be done in a responsible way.
 We always try to source our raw materials locally first, which is important for the ecological footprint of our shoes.

 Our leathers are premium stocks leathers, which are sourced directly from Italian tanneries.
 Stock leather encompasses several different products - overruns and tannery lots, as well as sample stocks.